-object a trained MOFA object. views character vector with the view name(s), or numeric vector with the view index(es).
-Default is "all". groups character vector with the group $name(s)$, or numeric vector with the group $index(es)$.
+object a trained MOFA object. views character vector with the view name(s), or numeric vector with the view in- dex(es).
+Default is "all". groups character vector with the group name(s), or numeric vector with the group in- dex(es).
 Default is "all". features list of character vectors with the feature names or list of numeric vectors with the feature indices.
-Default is "all".

-logical indicating whether to return a long-formatted data frame instead of a list as.data.frame of matrices.
+Default is "all". as.data.frame logical indicating whether to return a long-formatted data frame instead of a list of matrices.
 Default is FALSE.